 Unfortunately, Gdansk, the whole Tri-city and a large part of Pomerania Province are now included in the red pandemic zone.
 This entails further restrictions.
+Furthermore a national lockdown is in effect from 28th of December.

 Yellow-zone restrictions were extended to the entire territory of Poland.
 38 districts had been marked as red zones, which was extended to 152 districts on Saturday, October 17th.
 Gdansk (similarly to all capitals of Polish provinces), Sopot and Gdynia are now included in the red zone.
 In total, 70% of the population of Poland live in red zones.